poproar/Barnabas-Instructors-Guide/ngss/index.md

 # Day 5 of 16 - 3-D Printing and Design
 > Suggested Time: 60-75 minutes

+## Lesson Overview

+## Disciplinary Core Ideas

-## Science and Engineering Practices:
+### Science and Engineering Practices
-Constructing Explanations and Designing Solutions: Apply scientific ideas to solve design problems.
+- Constructing Explanations and Designing Solutions: Apply scientific ideas to solve design problems.
 (4-PS3-4)

-## Cross-Cutting Concepts:
+### Cross-Cutting Concepts
-Science is a Human Endeavor: People’s needs and wants change over time, as do their demands for new and improved technologies.
+- Science is a Human Endeavor: People’s needs and wants change over time, as do their demands for new and improved technologies.
 (3-5-ETS1-1)
-Science affects everyday life.
+- Science affects everyday life.
 (4-PS3-4)

 ## Learning Target
 We will learn the parts and properties of a 3-D printer.